-2021 2021 2020 2020 Net Sales \$ 130,011 100.0% \$ 105,796 100.0% Gross Profit Operating Profit \$ 81,531 35,062 62.7% 27.0% \$ 66,550 \$ 26,653 62.9% 25.2% Operating From Ф 33,002 27.070 \$ 20,033 23.270
+2021 2021 2020 2020 Net Sales \$ 130,011 100.0% \$ 105,796 100.0% Gross Profit \$ 81,531 62.7% \$ 66,550 62.9% Operating Profit \$ 35,062 27.0% \$ 26,653 25.2% increases to selling prices that were necessary to help offset rising material commodity costs.

 Net Sales.
 The Company's sales for the full year of 2021 were \$130,011,000, reflecting an increase of \$24,215,000, or 22.9%, compared to \$105,796,000 in 2020.
-The increase in sales resulted mostly from an increase in unit volume, which was in some measure impacted by the COVID-19 pandemic in the previous year, as well as increases to selling prices that were necessary to help offset rising material commodity costs.
+The increase in sales resulted mostly from an increase in unit volume, which was in some measure impacted by the COVID-19 pandemic in the previous year, as well as

 Gross Profit.
 The Company's gross profit margins were 62.7% and 62.9% for the years ended December 31, 2021, and 2020, respectively.
-The Company was able to maintain margins similar to prior year levels despite rising material commodity costs which were mainly offset by increases to selling prices.
+The Company was able to maintain margins similar to prior year levels despite rising material commodity costs, which were mainly offset by increases in selling prices.

 Selling Expenses.
 Selling expenses consist primarily of employee salaries and associated overhead costs, commissions, and the cost of marketing programs such as advertising, trade shows and related communication costs, and freight.
-Selling expense was \$20,429,000 and \$16,580,000 for 2021 and 2020, respectively, representing an increase of \$3,849,000, or 23.2%.
+Selling expenses were \$20,429,000 and \$16,580,000 for 2021 and 2020, respectively, representing an increase of \$3,849,000, or 23.2%.
 The most significant increases included commissions and freight, driven by the increase in sales.
 In addition, sales personnel were added in France and advertising, trade shows and travel returned to more expected levels as these were restricted in the previous year due to the COVID-19 pandemic.
 For the same annual periods, selling expense as a percentage of net sales was consistent at 15.7%.

 General and Administrative Expenses.
 General and administrative expenses consist primarily of employee salaries, benefits for administrative, executive and finance personnel, legal and accounting, insurance, and corporate general and administrative services.
 General and administrative expenses were \$21,430,000 and \$19,117,000 for the years ended December 31, 2021 and 2020, respectively, increasing \$2,313,000, or 12.1% between periods.
 Incentive compensation was derived from two notable yet partly offsetting components.
-There was an increase in the incentive compensation component which is aligned with profitability; however, this was partially offset by a reduction in expense pertaining to stock based compensation which moves in relation to the Company's stock price, as detailed in Note 11, Stock Based Compensation Plans.
+There was an increase in the incentive compensation component which is aligned with profitability; however, this was partially offset by a reduction in expense pertaining to stock based compensation which moves in relation to the Company's stock price, as detailed in Note 12, Stock Based Compensation Plans.
 Other items increasing from the previous year include legal and product liability expenses and director fees.
-As a percentage of net sales, general and administrative expenses were 16.5% and 18.1% for the twelve-months ended December 31, 2021 and 2020, respectively.
+As a percentage of net sales, general and administrative expenses were 16.5% and 18.1% for the twelve months ended December 31, 2021 and 2020, respectively.